squid doesn't function during/after HA failover

 Failover works fine for me with this config.
 Existing active connections in transfer get stuck of course but new connections go out properly.

-#6 Updated by Adam Gibson 11 months ago
+#6 Updated by Adam Gibson about 1 year ago

 Zeev Zalessky wrote: